falcosecurity/falco-website/content/en/docs/tutorials/add-prebuilt-driver-config/index.md

 ### Specify the kernel headers location

-As Driverkit downloads the specified kernel release headers, the location of the related packages depends on the specific Linux distribution.
+The location from where Driverkit will download the specified kernel release headers will depend on the specific Linux distribution.

 Nevertheless, you can specify a different URL of the kernel headers package in the Driverkit configuration, with the `kernelurls` field.
 For example: